vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/layout/blog.md

 vuepress-theme-hope allows you to enable a blog-style homepage.

-You need to set `blog` to `true` in the frontmatter of the corresponding page to enable blog style.
+You need to set `blog` to `true` in the Front Matter of the corresponding page to enable blog style.

 ![Homepage screenshot](./assets/blog.png)